 Aggressive Marketing Tactics

 Much of today’s opiate epidemic stems from the aggressive marketing tactics used by pharmaceutical companies over the past two decades.
-According to the New Yorker, companies such as Endo Pharmaceuticals, Purdue Pharma and Johnson & Johnson centered their marketing campaigns on the use of opioids as all-purpose pain treatment medications.
+Companies such as Endo Pharmaceuticals, Purdue Pharma as well as Johnson & Johnson centered their marketing campaigns on the use of opioids as all-purpose pain treatment medications.

 Advertising promotions directed towards physicians appeared in highly regarded medical journals.
 These companies also sponsored continuing education courses for medical professionals on the benefits of opioid-based treatment approaches.

 Other marketing campaigns worked to fund non-profit organizations, such as the American Pain Society and the American Academy of Pain Management with the intention of promoting opioid narcotic prescription practices.